2020 Pandemic: one month in

 - We moved our team to home working: edit systems were installed into our editors’ homes, video and photography equipment was moved into our creators’ homes, and the rest of us can happily work from laptops to mange the business

 - Current projects continued.
-Aside from slightly slower internet for remote video delivery, we were able to offer business as normal for our video clients who had projects in the edit
+Aside from slightly slower internet for remote video delivery, despite this 2020 pandemic we were able to offer business as normal for our video clients who had projects in the edit

 Business As Possible

-As a new norm in the way of working and operating has taken hold, we’ve aligned ourselves with the ‘Business As Possible’ mentality.
+As a new norm in the way of working and operating around the 2020 pandemic has taken hold, we’ve aligned ourselves with the ‘Business As Possible’ mentality.
 Clearly, it’s not business as normal, but this statement is designed to instil confidence that we’re still working, albeit within the restrictions that follow the advice we’ve been given.

 - We’re using #BusinessAsPossible across our ramped-up social media releases so that companies know that we are still open and still working